petehep/interactive-Aus-map/USER_MANUAL_v3.1.md

 # Australia Trip Scheduler - User Manual

 Welcome to your Australia Trip Planning Companion!
-This app helps you plan, organize, and track your caravan or RV adventures across Australia.
+This **free app** helps you plan, organize, and track your caravan or RV adventures across Australia.

+**🎉 Free for Everyone** - Just sign up and start planning your adventure!

 ---